DEBBY-CODE/stats_canada_retail_food_prices/README.md

 2. Create a connection to your Google Cloud account to access the datasets in Big Query.
 To do this, go to the get data section in Power BI and  Search for  Google Big Query.
 3. Model the fact and dimension tables in the model view as seen below:
 ![Screenshot (75)](https://github.com/user-attachments/assets/5f186415-05cb-4a0f-862c-bab0d5eb57d1)
-4. Start building the dashboard; it's important to note that certain calculated fields, like the Average Price, have been created
+4. Start building the dashboard; it's important to note that certain calculated fields, like the Average Price Measure, MoM Price Growth Rate, Calendar Date Table, have been created.

 ## Analytics Report/Dashboard
 The live interactive dashboard  can be viewed here [Stats Canada Power BI Dashboard/Report](https://app.powerbi.com/view?r=eyJrIjoiODdkYTFlMjEtYWFiMi00YzZlLWIyODEtYzlhYjk2OWQwZmIxIiwidCI6IjA2ZjNhOGJlLThkYWUtNGM5MS05Y2RhLTliZTM3ZjhmYTgyNiJ9), it presents insights across three key pages :